-Enrollment date is June 24, 2019, varies slightly each year.
+Enrollment date is late June, varies slightly each year.

 ISS emails new international students several times; for example, in 2018, July 12, July 27, August 3, and August 21.

-New Graduate Student Welcome invitation sent July 16, 2019, reminder August 13.
+New Graduate Student Welcome invitation is sent in mid-July and a reminder in mid-August.